-Section 37.
-Second Class Buildings-(a) Buildings of the second class shall be constructed with walls of masonry or concrete of a thickness required by Section 65.
-Walls at every floor level shall have masonry corbels or offsets of not less than four inches upon which the floor planking shall rest. (b) When iron or steel columns, girders, beams or other structural parts are used, they shall be fireproofed in the same manner as is required in Section 36 for buildings of the first class. (c) There shall be no hollow wooden partitions or any hollow or concealed places in any wooden construction and whenever wood shall be used it shall be solid; and it shall not be permissible in any second class building to so plaster, sheath or cover it with any materials as to leave any hollow space behind the same. (d) All planking and the wooden columns, girders, and beams shall be dressed. (e) The least dimensions of wooden columns, beams, joists or girders shall not be less than eight inches. (f) All columns and girders shall rest upon iron plates of sufficient size and thickness to receive the loads from such columns and girders and properly distribute the same to the supporting columns of masonry below, so as not to exceed the allowable strain for the various materials, as given in Part 6. (g) Floors and roofs shall be of dressed and tongued planking, not less than 2% inches thick.
-This planking shall constitute the underfloor upon which shall be laid a top floor tongued and grooved material and crossing the underfloor at an angle of not less than 45 degrees. (h) Windows shall be provided with fire shutters or be made otherwise fire resisting, as set out in Part 15.
+SECTION 38.
+SECOND CLASS BUILDINGS.-(a) Buildings of the second class shall be constructed with walls of masonry or concrete of a thickness required by Section 65.
+Walls at every floor level shall have masonry corbels or offsets of not less than four (4) inches upon which the floor planking shall rest. (b) When iron or steel columns, girders, beams or other structural parts are used, they shall be fire-proofed in the same manner as is required in Section 37 for buildings of the first class. (c) There shall be no hollow wooden partitions or any hollow or concealed places in any wooden construction and whenever wood shall be used it shall be solid; and it shall not be permissible in any second class building to so plaster, sheath or cover it with any materials as to leave any hollow space behind the same. (d) All planking and the wooden columns, girders, and beams shall be dressed. (e) The least dimensions of wooden columns, beams, joists or girders shall not be less than eight inches. (f) All columns and girders shall rest upon iron plates or post caps of sufficient size and thickness to receive the loads from such columns and girders and properly distribute the same to the supporting columns or masonry below, so as not to exceed the allowable strain for the various materials, as given in Part 6. (g) Floors and roofs shall be of dressed and tongued planking, not less than two and five-eights (25%) inches thick.
+This planking shall constitute the underfloor upon which shall be laid a top floor tongued and grooved material, and crossing the underfloor at an angle of not less than forty-five (45) degrees.
+All beams framing to girders or other beams shall be hung in approved iron or steel stirrups or hangers. (h) Roofs shall be of dressed and tongued planking, not less than two and one-fourth $(2\frac{1}{4})$ inches thick and the roof timbers shall not be less than thirty-six (36) square inches to be covered with incombustible roof covering.

-Section 38.
-Third Class Buildings-(a) Buildings of the third class shall not have a height exceeding three stories. (b) The floors and roof of such buildings may be of joist construction and partitions may be of stud and plaster or wood. (c) The roof of such building shall be covered with slate, tile, metal, gravel or other equally noninflammable materials.
+SECTION 39.
+THIRD CLASS BUILDINGS.-(a) Buildings of the third class shall not have a height exceeding three (3) stories. (b) The floors and roof of such buildings may be of joist construction and partitions may be of stud and plaster or wood. (c) The roof of such building shall be covered with slate, tile, metal, gravel or other equally noninflammable materials.